The effect of surface oxidation and crystal thickness on magnetic properties and magnetic domain structures of Cr2Ge2Te6: Results and Discussion

 Figure~2(f) shows the saturation field plotted against crystal thickness for CGT and O-CGT.
 We find that the saturation field decreases with decreasing crystal thickness, and that CGT displays larger saturation fields compared to O-CGT at the same crystal thickness.
-This is consistent with prior studies of saturation field in CGT from which we were able to infer whether the CGT was oxidized or not \cite{han2019topological, wang2018electric}, also plotted in Fig. 2(f).
+This is consistent with prior studies of saturation field in CGT from which we were able to infer whether the CGT was oxidized or not \cite{han2019topological, wang2018electric}, also plotted in Fig.~2(f).
 We do not observe any qualitative difference in the morphology or appearance of the stripe domains between CGT and O-CGT other than the difference in the saturation field.
-By translating the data along the horizontal axis to make the CGT and O-CGT data coincide, we infer that the O-CGT crystals have approximately 20~nm of non-magnetic material at the top and bottom surfaces combined.
-This is consistent with the thinnest oxidized crystal for which we observed magnetic contrast, which had a thickness of 18~nm.
+By comparing data with similar saturation fields (see pink arrows in Fig.~2(f)), we infer that the effective magnetic thickness of O-CGT flakes is reduced.
+We estimate that O-CGT samples with a thickness around 50 nm have a combined non-magnetic layer of at least 25~nm, while O-CGT samples with a thickness of about 150~nm have a slightly thicker non-magnetic layer (at least 35~nm).
+We note that even though magnetic contrast decreases with thickness, it can still be discerned in O-CGT flakes down to 18~nm in thickness.
+We can, therefore, estimate a lower bound of $\sim$18~nm for the non-magnetic layer.
+Figure~S4 shows the magnetic structure of a 24~nm thick sample at varying magnetic fields.